Skip to main content

 • VCSU food services will be able to accommodate most dietary restrictions.

-• There is a place for you to specify any dietary restrictions in your application.
+• There will be a place for you to specify any dietary restrictions in your confirmation form if your application is approved.

 VCSU will make every reasonable effort to accommodate your disability, injury, or health issue.
-You will have the opportunity to disclose any needed accommodations within the application.
+You will have the opportunity to disclose any needed accommodations within the confirmation form if your application is approved.

 • Yes.

 • Prescription and/or “over-the-counter” medications are allowed if needed.
-You will have the opportunity to disclose any needed medications within the application.
+You will have the opportunity to disclose any needed medications within the confirmation form if your application is approved.

 • Yes.